-In a field with little to no established performance standards, ridiculous self-aggrandizement and bogus production reporting, how are the qualified and high producing agents found?
-In about 15 minutes with seven direct questions:
+Hiring a real estate agent is a job interview – someone is going to be responsible for one of the largest transactions in your life.
+Incredibly, studies continue to consistently show that the majority of buyers and sellers fail to treat agent selection seriously.
+In a field with few to no established performance standards, ridiculous self-aggrandizement and bogus production reporting, how are the qualified and high producing agents found?
+In about 15 minutes with Google search and seven direct questions.

 1. Are you a full time agent?

 This question must be asked because so many agents are not, real estate is a second, third or fourth job.
 It is impossible to effectively work part time; the speed of transactions, increased legal requirements and fluid market mandate full attention.
 Society has been conditioned to expect answers quickly, at all times.
 Agents that can’t or won’t pay attention cost clients money or opportunity.